tedstreete/opi-prov-life/ZTP.md

 #### Re-Provisioning

 Should there be a ztp setting that automatically goes back into ZTP mode if the network changes?
-So if you do an initial ZTP and are on 192.168.1.0/24 but then you are unplugged and plugged back in and your DHCP shows you 10.0.0.0/24, ZTP automatically assumes the DPU has been either sold, moved datacenters, reprovisioned, etc and retriggers ZTP?
+So if you do an initial ZTP and are on 192.168.1.0/24 but then you are unplugged and plugged back in and your DHCP shows you 10.0.0.0/24, ZTP automatically assumes the DPU or IPU  has been either sold, moved datacenters, reprovisioned, etc and retriggers ZTP?

 #### DHCP Options